 The Dr. Comfort Performance-X Men’s Therapeutic Shoes only come in three neutral color options, but the leather and mesh design makes it look more like a sneaker and less like orthopedic shoes.
 The neutral color options also make it so that they can be worn with anything.

 This shoe also comes with a gel insert designed by the Dr. Comfort brand.
 This gel insert was created to take off all the stress off of the heel and ball of the foot.
 This will allow for there to be less stress off the nerves overall and make your neuropathy pain more manageable.

 The closure is an elastic lace, which means it doesn’t have actually to be tied.
 Instead, the laces stretch and allow for the consumer to just slip the shoe on, but it still looks like laces instead of a slip-on shoe.

 Another great feature is that the shoe is lightweight.
-Anyone who lives with nerve pain knows that a lightweight shoe is a most.
+Anyone who lives with nerve pain knows that a lightweight shoe is the most.
 The less weight on foot there is, the less stress there is on the nerves.

 - It is lightweight.

 - It is made out of mesh, so it is breathable.